tripodsan/antlr4_js_calculator/tutorial.md

 ## Setup the parser and parse the expression

-We create a new helper class `Evaluator` that will use the generated parse to parse the expression and then use the parsed tree to calculate the result.
+We create a new helper class `Evaluator` that will use the generated parser to parse the expression and then use the parsed tree to calculate the result.
 But first, let's create the class:

 ```bash